amoghrrathod/grade_card/README.md

 # GRADE CARD IN C

+To run this program simply download it and run it with the below commands :
 ```
-To run this program simply download it with the below command:
 `git clone https://github.com/arr3939/grade_card && cd grade_card`
-To run it paste the below command:
 `make && ./main`
 ```
 # How to run demo: